orbisgis/orbisdata/docs/CONTRIBUTING.md

 ## Pull Request

 In you pull request indicate the following information :
- - The modified modules
+ - The modified modules.
- - A description of the changes
+ - A description of the changes.
- - The dependency update
+ - The dependency update.

-Before creating a pull request, ensure that your code is :
+Before creating a pull request, ensure that :
+ - Your code is :
     - Documented (source and test).
     - Covered by tests.
     - Respecting our coding style.
+ - The documentation (markdown file, wiki etc) is updated.

 ### Coding style